annshinewu/Fundamentals-of-Python/chapter1.md

 ```
 Another usage for loops is loop control statements.

-It is similar to a normal loop, but the uniqueness is that it checks for specific requirements through every iteration of a et of data.
+It is similar to a normal loop, but the uniqueness is that it checks for specific requirements through every iteration of a set of data.

 For example: